studlinnth6233/13-map-reduce-collect/README.md

 ### `calculateSourceAppStats`

-The method groups the tweets by the app they were created with and counts how many tweets were created with which app.
+This method groups the tweets by the app they were created with and counts how many tweets were created with which app.
 In SQL you would write it like this:

 ```sql